- Can I get school credit for the course? (e.g., MPH, MPVM)

 - We will be working at landscape interfaces where communities, livestock, agriculture and wildlife interact near national forests, protected reserves, and coastal ecosystems.
 The faculty will provide insights and information on locally relevant and timely One Health issues affecting livestock, wildlife, people, and our shared environments.

 - Where will we be staying and what can we expect in terms of meals, internet, cellular phone coverage, etc.?

-- Accommodations will be secure (although no location can be guaranteed 100% safe from theft, so participants will be expected to practice vigilance and foresight with regard to their belongings), and will vary, from modest hotels in cities, to lodges in rural settings, to tents or tent cabins in more remote settings.
+- Accommodations will be secure (although no location can be guaranteed 100% safe from theft, so participants will be expected to practice vigilance and foresight with regard to their belongings), and will vary, from single dorm rooms on the UC Davis campus, tents and sleeping bags in the Sierra, and rustic comfortable housing at Hastings.

-- Toilet facilities will vary from flush toilets and hot water, to pit latrines and no showers.
+- Toilet facilities will vary from flush toilets and hot water, to pit toilets and no showers.

 - Potable drinking water and prepared meals will be available throughout the trip.
 Please notify us of any diet restrictions you have as soon as possible so the meals can be accommodated according to your needs.

 - Internet (of variable access speed) will be available at most but not all venues, intermittent access should be expected.

 - Cellular phone coverage will vary by location.

 - A packing list will be provided to all participants in May.
 All participants will need to bring their own sleeping bag, sleeping pad, 2 person tent, and head lamp.
 If this presents a difficulty, please let the organizers know, as rental or borrowed options may be available.